From Text to Talk: Audio-Language Model Needs Non-Autoregressive Joint Training: Appendix

 \subsubsection{Audio-Language Model Pretraining}

-Recent advances in end-to-end audio-language models have moved beyond traditional cascaded architectures \citep{chen2022speecht5,wang2023neural} toward unified multimodal frameworks.
-Representative works include Moshi \citep{defossez2024moshi}, which achieves real-time duplex speech conversation through hierarchical Transformer architectures; GLM4-Voice \citep{zeng2024glm}, which builds upon GLM-4-9B for robust Chinese and English speech processing; and VITA-Audio \citep{long2025vita}, which introduces a lightweight Multiple Cross-modal Token Prediction (MCTP) module for fast audio-text generation with significantly reduced first-token latency.
-More recent efforts have focused on scaling and production readiness: Step-Audio \citep{huang2025step} presents a 130B-parameter unified speech-text model with generative speech data engine and instruction-driven fine control across dialects, emotions, singing, and RAP, while Baichuan-Audio \citep{li2025baichuan} features text-guided aligned speech generation with multi-codebook discretization to preserve both semantic and acoustic information.
-UniWav \citep{liu2025uniwav} proposes the first unified encoder-decoder framework that jointly learns representation encoders and generative audio decoders for both discriminative and generative speech tasks.
+Recent success of LLMs has been demonstrated through their exceptional performance in complex reasoning tasks, particularly in logical inference \citep{cheng2025empowering, liu2024expediting} and mathematical problem-solving \citep{chenadvancing, liu2025matheval}.
+Catalyzed by these advancements, there has been a paradigm shift towards general-purpose MLLMs capable of processing and generating information across diverse modalities \citep{zhu2025statschartmwp}, along with broader considerations such as reliability and safety \citep{zhao2024universal,li2025synergistic,zhao2025survey}.
+Under this paradigm, recent advances in end-to-end audio-language models have moved beyond traditional cascaded architectures toward unified multimodal frameworks \citep{chen2022speecht5,wang2023neural}.
+Representative works include Moshi, which achieves real-time duplex speech conversation through hierarchical Transformer architectures \citep{defossez2024moshi}; GLM-4-Voice, which builds upon GLM-4-9B for robust Chinese and English speech processing \citep{zeng2024glm}; and VITA-Audio, which introduces a lightweight multiple cross-modal token prediction (MCTP) module for fast audio-text generation with significantly reduced first-token latency \citep{long2025vita}.
+More recent efforts have focused on scaling and production readiness: Step-Audio presents a 130B-parameter unified speech-text model with generative speech data engine and instruction-driven fine control across dialects, emotions, singing, and RAP \citep{huang2025step}, while Baichuan-Audio features text-guided aligned speech generation with multi-codebook discretization to preserve both semantic and acoustic information \citep{li2025baichuan}.
+UniWav proposes the first unified encoder-decoder framework that jointly learns representation encoders and generative audio decoders for both discriminative and generative speech tasks \citep{liu2025uniwav}.

-A key limitation shared by these approaches is their reliance on uniform autoregressive objectives for both text and audio tokens, which overlooks the distinct dependency structures of these modalities.
+A key limitation shared by these approaches is their reliance on uniform AR objectives for both text and audio tokens, which overlooks the distinct dependency structures of these modalities.
 Our work addresses this gap by proposing a hybrid AR-NAR framework that respects the inherent asymmetries between text and audio generation.